South Leicestershire (UK Parliament constituency)

 The current constituency has similar boundaries to the previous Blaby constituency.
 Historically the "Southern Division of Leicestershire", was a county constituency, less formally known as South Leicestershire.
 From 1832 to 1885 it elected two Members of Parliament (MPs) by the bloc vote system of election.

 Boundaries

+Historic

 1832–1885: The Hundreds of Gartree (excluding the parishes of Baggrave, Burrough, Knossington, Marefield, Pickwell-cum-Leesthorpe, Ouston, and Newbold-Saucey), Sparkenhoe and Guthlaxton, and the Borough of Leicester and the Liberties thereof.

-Boundaries from the 2010 general election
+2010–2024

 Following its review of parliamentary representation in Leicestershire, the Boundary Commission for England recommended replacing the Blaby constituency with a new South Leicestershire seat, with some boundary changes.
 This change occurred for the 2010 general election.

-The electoral wards used to create the new constituency are;
+The electoral wards used to create the new constituency were;